-This is something special.
-Not your ordinary.
-Not your regular, but somewhere to visit maybe three or four times a year.
+This is somewhere very special for dinner.
 Exquisite food prepared by Robert Gelonch, one of the most inventive chefs currently trading in the city, coupled with a strong wine-list.

-It may seem expensive – but when compared with other establishments in the city, (where often the food is mediocre) it’s surprisingly good value for a memorable experience.
+It may seem expensive – but it’s surprisingly good value for a memorable experience.